 Getting down to the brass tacks of local empowerment, and aiming higher

-In addition, he would organise a training workshops in either English or French, with different content for technicians, machine operators and station managers. would also be designed for staff members of all levels – technicians, tractor operators and station managers among them.
+In addition, he would organise a training workshops in either English or French, with different content for technicians, machine operators and station managers.
 The dedication demonstrated by this latter group to both learn and continue these efforts after the training was particularly pertinent for ensuring the long-term sustainability of the investments.

 A colourful menu of options, then, for achieving one common overarching objective, which, as summarised neatly by Xavier, is: “The effective running of local experiment stations, for facilitating local research, improving local crops, and ultimately leading to empowerment and self-reliance of local farming communities.”